cpbirch/balls/README.md

 3. Red is broken.
 4. Orange is building after being Red.

+### Shapes

+Not everyone prefers a ball.
+You can select one of the following shapes or let the app select one randomly.

+	ball, icosahedron, torus, cylinder, cone, coil, tetrahedron, octahedron

 ### Events
 People sometimes prefer to have sounds switched off.
 These events are meant to attract your attention to broken builds visually.